 Pacific Northwest Stewardship Director, American Whitewater

 Tom is an aquatic ecologist representing the whitewater paddling community in connecting the interests of human-powered recreational river users with ecological and science-based data to protect and restore rivers.
 Over the past 25 years he has served in a leadership capacity in dozens of successful campaigns to restore instream flows to rivers impacted by hydropower and remove dams where environmental and social justice impacts outweigh benefits of hydropower.
-Tom serves as the National Chair of the Hydropower Reform Coalition, where he leads policy efforts and provides strategic guidance on Coalition operations.
+Tom serves as the National Co-Chair of the Hydropower Reform Coalition, where he leads policy efforts and provides strategic guidance on Coalition operations in collaboration with Kelly Catlett.
 Tom received his undergraduate degree from Cornell University before completing his graduate work in aquatic ecology at the University of Wisconsin where he received his PhD.
 He served as research coordinator and instructor for the river ecology group at the University of Washington before joining American Whitewater.

 Executive Director and Conservation Director Emeritus, Idaho Rivers United